Consensus-Based Optimization Methods Converge Globally: Proof details for Section

-\begin{remark}[Informal lower bound for $\alpha_0$] As mentioned in Section~\ref{subsec:convergence_probability}, lower bounds for the required $\alpha_0$ in Theorem \ref{thm:global_convergence_main}, may be interesting in view of better understanding the convergence of the microscopic system \eqref{eq:dyn_micro} to the mean-field limit \eqref{eq:dyn_macro}.
-We informally derive a possible lower bound for $\alpha_0$ below for the case $H\equiv 1$ and assuming $\CE$ satisfies \ref{asm:icp} with $\nu = 1/2$ globally, which is implied if $\CE$ has a strongly convex minorant.
+\begin{remark}[Informal lower bound for $\alpha_0$] As mentioned in Section~\ref{subsec:convergence_probability}, insightful lower bounds on the required $\alpha_0$ in Theorem \ref{thm:global_convergence_main} may be interesting in view of better understanding the convergence of the microscopic system \eqref{eq:dyn_micro} to the mean-field limit~\eqref{eq:dyn_macro}.
+Let us therefore informally derive in what follows an instructive lower bound on the required $\alpha_0$ under the assumption that~$\CE$ satisfies Condition~\ref{asm:icp} globally with $\nu = 1/2$ and that $\CE$ is locally $L$-Lipschitz continuous around $\globmin$, i.e., in some ball $B_{R}(\globmin)$.
+We restrict ourselves to the case of an inactive cutoff function~$H\equiv 1$.